dustinpfister/blog_posts/_posts/threejs-object-loader.md

 ## 1 - Some Basic Examples of the Object Loader in threejs

 To start out with the Object Loader in this section I will be going over a few basic examples.
 There are several ways to go about getting started with this, but the first thing is to find out how to go about creating JSON data to begin with.
 So many of the examples here will be focusing on that and the use of the parse method of the Object Loader as a way to parse this JSON data into an object that can then be used in a project.
+Because we are talking about a plain text format here this is a good format to get started with as just hand coded raw text is one way to get started.
+However in the long run it would be best to make use of options that can be used to generate the json data by just calling the toJSON method of the source object that I want to convert to this standard.

 ### 1.1 - Creating an object from a hard coded JSON string using the parse method